-The 4-year Sandwich programme offers a year working in a laboratory and may be in a hospital, research institution or in a medical, industrial or food company.
-Though most placements are in the London area, some are available nationwide and sometimes abroad.

-Your experience can be written up to pass a Work Experience module that will appear on your degree transcript.
+- Students who hold an excellent academic record may be considered for a year placement working in a laboratory.
+This could be in a forensic lab, hospital, research institution or in a medical, industrial or food company.
+Placements are available nationwide, sometimes abroad and are competitive. - Your experience can be written up to pass a Work Experience module that will appear on your degree transcript.
 You also have the opportunity to take a work-based learning module which can contribute to your final degree classification.